 Chemicals and Instruments: Phloroglucinol, glycerin, hydrochloric acid, potassium hydroxide and all other chemicals used in the study were of analytical grade.

-Plant Material: The stem of Nyctanthes arbortristis was collected from Dehradun, Uttarakhand, India in the month of August 2016 and authenticated by Dr. S. K. Srivastava, Botanical Survey of India, Northern regional centre, Dehradun, where a voucher specimen (specimen no. 116216) has been deposited.
+Plant Material: The stem of Nyctanthes arbor-tristis was collected from Dehradun, Uttarakhand, India in August 2016 and authenticated by Dr. S. K. Srivastava, Botanical Survey of India, Northern Regional Center, Dehradun, where a voucher specimen (specimen no. 116216) has been deposited.

-Macroscopic and Microscopic Analysis: Macroscopic studies were done using simple microscope.
-The color, shape, size, taste and odour of stem were determined.
-Microscopic study of fresh stem was carried out by preparing thin transverse section and staining it with concentrated hydrochloric acid: Phloroglucinol (1:1).
+Macroscopic and Microscopic Analysis: Macroscopic studies were done using a simple microscope.
+The color, shape, size, taste, and odor of the stem were determined.
+Microscopic study of the fresh stem was carried out by preparing a thin transverse section and staining it with concentrated hydrochloric acid: phloroglucinol (1:1).
 Photographs sections were carefully taken.
-The dried stem were powdered and treated with 5% KOH solution followed by staining with concentrated hydrochloric acid - Phloroglucinol (1:1) for 5 minutes and mounted in 50% glycerine solution 20, 21, 22.
+The dried stem was powdered and treated with 5% KOH solution followed by staining with concentrated hydrochloric acid - phloroglucinol (1:1) for 5 min and mounted in 50% glycerine solution 20, 21, 22.

-Fluorescence Analysis: For the fluorescence analysis of stem powder it was treated with various chemicals and was observed exclusively to different wavelengths of ultra violet (254 nm and 365 nm) and visible light for observing characteristic colour presentation 22, 26, 27.
+Fluorescence Analysis: For the fluorescence analysis of stem powder it was treated with various chemicals and was observed exclusively to different wavelengths of ultraviolet (254 nm and 365 nm) and visible light for observing characteristic color presentation 22, 26, 27.

-Macroscopic Characteristics: Organoleptic characters of stem depicted that the stem was woody in nature having light grey to greenish in colour with characteristic odour and taste.
-The stem was 1 - 10 m tall, erect and branched.
+Macroscopic Characteristics: Organoleptic characters of stem depicted that the stem was woody having light grey to greenish in color with characteristic odor and taste.
+The stem was 1-10 m tall, erect and branched.

 Stem Microscopy: Section of stem appears quadrangular and revealed the following tissues: The epidermis was single, layered consisting of rectangular cells with a thick continuous cuticle on the epidermis along with many multicellular hairs.
-Cortex was several cells deep below the four protruded comers while only few layers deep at the other places just beneath the epidermis.
+Cortex was several cells deep below the four protruded comers while only a few layers deep at the other places just beneath the epidermis.
 It was differentiated into collenchyma and parenchyma.
-Many intercellular spaces were present and the region extended upto the vascular tissue.
-Vascular bundles were present in the cortex, each protrudes bulb containing one.
-The pointed xylem end was faced towards outer side in each of the conical bundle.
-In other words, the vascular bundle was conjoint, collateral, open and exarch.
+Many intercellular spaces were present, and the region extended up to the vascular tissue.
+Vascular bundles were present in the cortex; each protrudes bulb containing one.
+The pointed xylem end was faced towards the outer side in each of the conical bundle.
+In other words, the vascular bundle was conjoint, collateral, open an exarch.

 The microscopy revealed that the endodermis was not well developed.
 The pericycle was observed in the form of sclerenchymatous patches.
-Vascular system was composed of primary phloem, secondary phloem, cambium, primary xylem and secondary xylem.
+The vascular system was composed of primary phloem, secondary phloem, cambium, primary xylem, and secondary xylem.
 Crushed primary phloem was irregularly present in patches below the pericycle.
 The secondary phloem consisted of sieve tubes, companion cells, phloem parenchyma and was present in the form of a continuous ring.
 Cambium was present as one to three cells thick continuous layer in between phloem and xylem.
-Secondary xylem was present just inner to the cambial ring and consisted of mainly thick walled woody parenchyma and fibres.
-Trachieds and vessels were also observed.
-Primary xylem was situated just near the pith in a way facing its protoxylem towards the centre.
-Pith was found to be thin walled and parenchymatous as shown in Fig. 1.
+Secondary xylem was present just inner to the cambial ring and consisted of mainly thick walled woody parenchyma and fibers.
+Tracheids and vessels were also observed.
+Primary xylem was situated just near the pith in a way facing its protoxylem towards the center.
+Pith was found to be thin-walled and parenchymatous as shown in Fig. 1.